uhi22/foccci/README.md

 ## Todos for now

+- [ ] For C69, how to workaround the forced switch from "economy" to "standard" service?
 - [x] Remove DC-grounding of the RX inputs.
 Done: C32 and C33 added on the RX inputs.
 - [x] Transformer (discussion here: https://openinverter.org/forum/viewtopic.php?p=64465#p64465) see https://jlcpcb.com/partdetail/3170710-CL4532A201/C2904734 Done: Added into new lib transformerCL4532A-201 and to schematic and pcb.
 - [x] Adapt the part number for the NCV8402 (discussed here: https://openinverter.org/forum/viewtopic.php?p=62903#p62903).
 Done: Part number C77755 instead of C236053